PCI penetration testing: Requirements, frequency, and compliance guide

 Other security-relevant requirements of item 11 are the following:

 Requirement 11.1 intends to ensure the security of an organization’s wireless networks within or connected to the cardholder data environment.
-The main focus is on rogue access points, and sweeps must be performed on a quarterly basis.
+The main focus is on rogue access points, and sweeps must be conducted quarterly.

 Requirement 11.2 defines rules for running internal and external network vulnerability scans at least quarterly and after any significant change in the network.
-There are rules where there’s the need to obligatorily use (or when it’s not mandatory) a PCI SSC Approved Scanning Vendor to perform such scans.
+There are rules that require (or allow) the use of a PCI-approved scanning vendor to perform such scans.

-There’s also Requirement 6 (Develop and maintain secure systems and applications) of PCI DSS; it has equal importance in regard to security testing, especially requirements 6.5.1 through 6.5.6 (based on secure development practices) and 6.6 (testing).
+Requirement 6 (Develop and maintain secure systems and applications) of PCI DSS is equally important for security testing, particularly requirements 6.5.1 through 6.5.6 (based on secure development practices) and 6.6 (testing).

 Requirement 6.6 explicitly mentions that companies seeking PCI DSS compliance must perform security evaluations of public-facing web applications (and APIs, per 4.2.1 Application Layer) using manual testing or automated tools for application vulnerability scanning at least annually and after any relevant changes.

-OWASP Top 10 and OWASP ASVS are the most popular methodologies for application layer testing and security of web applications/APIs, without a doubt being the most relevant penetration test methodology for this item.
+OWASP Top 10 and OWASP ASVS are the most popular methodologies for application-layer testing and security of web applications/APIs, and they are, without a doubt, the most relevant penetration testing methodologies for this item.

 An important note above is that the vulnerability scans in Requirement 11.2 are not the same as the assessments needed to address 6.6.